-The Department of Education, Training and Employment (DETE) is responsible for providing facilities to meet the educational needs of students residing within a school's catchment area.
+The Department of Education and Training (DET) is responsible for providing facilities to meet the educational needs of students residing within a school's catchment area.

 A School Enrolment Management Plan (School EMP) is introduced in a state school which is nearing its Student Enrolment Capacity.
 In order to ensure sufficient facilities are available for in-catchment students, Principals of these schools are required to restrict the enrolments from out-of-catchment students.

 Schools are required to implement a School EMP when enrolments reach 80% of the school's Student Enrolment Capacity.
 A school's Student Enrolment Capacity is the number of students the school can accommodate within the existing learning spaces in the school.

 To enrol in a school that has a School EMP in place, students must meet the eligibility criteria outlined in the school's School EMP document.

 All Queensland state schools with a School EMP in place are listed in the menu on the left hand side of this page.

 A catchment area is the defined geographical area from which a state school accepts its core intake of students.